 - Like all hybrids, you need to look at the parents to get a good read on how they will likely behave.
 Boxer Chows can be a very powerful and strong breed that might be best for an experienced dog owner.

 - They might be an alpha with a strong personality.
-They need a strong owner with experience who can set themselves as pack leader.
+They need a strong owner with experience who can set themselves as pack leaders.

 - They are capable of being independent and alone, even when the house is noisy or full.
 They also respond well to positive reinforcement.